jooolia/gsoc_Rcy3_vignettes/weekly_reports/weekly_report_2016-08-15.md

     - will revisit the autoAnnotate
     - will complete what I have and manually export wordcloud generated.
     - wrap up what is working
+- make a plan for blog posts that will come out in September

 ## Mentor feedback